We Finally Got Our First Look At Who Lena Dunham Plays in Once Upon A Time In Hollywood

 Advertisement

-With so many actors — including Kurt Russell, Timothy Olyphant, Damian Lewis, Dakota Fanning, Emile Hirsch, and Margaret Qualley — and Tarantino's signature dark humor, Once Upon a Time in Hollywood is bound to keep people talking long after it hits theaters on July 26.
+With so many actors — including Kurt Russell, Timothy Olyphant, Damian Lewis, Dakota Fanning, Emile Hirsch, and Margaret Qualley — and Tarantino's signature dark humour, Once Upon a Time in Hollywood is bound to keep people talking long after it hits cinemas this summer.

 Watch the star-studded trailer below: